henley-regatta/adventofcode2020/README.md

 peer-pressured into trying different solutions:

   * 'day1part1.go' - a crack at it in go.
 Relies on numbers being in 'day1_input.txt'
+  * 'day1part2.go' - trivially extend part1 to answer the 2nd part of the question

 ...Every solution I write looks like early-90's imperative code because guess when